Vancouver Fire and Rescue Services: Training facility

 The Vancouver Fire Rescue Services training facility (also known as the Chess Street training grounds) has a burn building and several classrooms.
-There is also a base for the CAN-TF1 HUSAR (Canada Task Force 1 Heavy Urban Search And Rescue Team), the only HUSAR team in Canada that can be deployed anywhere in the world.
+There is also a base for the CAN-TF1 HUSAR (Canada Task Force 1 Heavy Urban Search And Rescue Team).
 The training facility also hosts the department's youth academy outreach program, a week long firefighting academy for senior high school students.
 BC first responders level 3 and the first aid course required by firefighters is also taught at this facility.

 Band

 The Vancouver Fire and Rescue Services Band is a community outreach program for the VFRS.
 Together, the Vancouver Police Pipe Band and the VFRS Band serve as the two official bands of the City of Vancouver.
 The VFRS Band was founded in 1927 and is the longest-serving fire department band in North America.
 The band is composed of active-duty and retired firefighters, as well as some independent civilians.

 The band performs at a range of events including: